zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lin.md

 ---

-I am a PhD student in School of Computing at University of Utah.
-I am interested in interactive data visualization and computer graphics.
-When not computing, I love playing video games with my friends and testing out new recipes.
+I am a PhD student with the Visualization Design Lab at University of Utah.
+I am advised by Alex Lex.
+My main research topic involves building interactive data visualizations for domain experts.
+Recently, I am interested in annotations on data visualization and building visualizations for communication.